LongReMix: Robust Learning with High Confidence Samples in a Noisy Label Environment: Experiments

-We evaluate the precision and recall of the clean set $\mathcal{X}_1^{(e)}$ from~\eqref{eq:redefine_clean_noisy_sets} in the last epoch of the first stage of training (HCT), compared to the clean set $\mathcal{X}$ from~\eqref{eq:set_U_X} that relies on the small loss result from the last epoch (Baseline).
-We assess that by computing $\text{Precision} = \frac{\mathrm{TP}}{\mathrm{TP}+\mathrm{FP}}$ and $\text{Recall} = \frac{\mathrm{TP}}{\mathrm{TP}+\mathrm{FN}}$ of the sets $\mathcal{X}_1^{(e)}$ from~\eqref{eq:redefine_clean_noisy_sets} and $\mathcal{X}$ from~\eqref{eq:set_U_X}, where $\mathrm{TP}$ refers to the samples correctly predicted as clean, $\mathrm{FP}$ denotes the noisy samples incorrectly predicted as clean, and $\mathrm{FN}$ denotes the clean samples incorrectly predicted as noisy.
+We evaluate the precision and recall of the clean set $\mathcal{X}_1^{(e)}$ from~\eqref{eq:redefine_clean_noisy_sets} in the last epoch of the first stage of training (HCT), compared to the clean set $\mathcal{X}$ from~\eqref{eq:set_U_X} that relies on the small loss result from the last epoch (DivideMix Baseline~\cite{li2020dividemix}).
+We assess that by computing Precision and Recall of the sets $\mathcal{X}_1^{(e)}$ from~\eqref{eq:redefine_clean_noisy_sets} (HCT [ours]) and $\mathcal{X}$ from~\eqref{eq:set_U_X} (DivideMix Baseline).
 Figure~\ref{fig:precison}-(a) shows the Precision vs Recall of predicted clean set for CIFAR-10 with 40\% asymmetric noise, where results are obtained by varying the threshold $\tau$ applied to $p(\text{clean}|\ell,\gamma)$ to form $\mathcal{X}_1^{(e)}$ and $\mathcal{X}$.
 We highlight the value of $\tau=0.5$, which is the default value~\cite{li2020dividemix} that we use to split the clean and noisy samples.
 Notice that in this highly asymmetric noise scenario, the curve from HCT shows a better trade-off than the Baseline.
 Figure~\ref{fig:precison}-(b,c) shows that $\mathcal{X}_1^{(e)}$ from HCT trades off a higher precision for a lower recall, compared with $\mathcal{X}$ from the Baseline for several types of noise, As shown below, this has a large influence on the training efficacy of LongReMix.
+The only exception to this pattern in Figure~\ref{fig:precison}-(b,c) is the 90\% symmetric case for CIFAR-100, where precision is smaller and recall larger for HCT, compared with the baseline.
+We notice that for this particular case with high-noise rate and large number of classes, the initial clean set has a very low clean sample classification accuracy (around 13\%) at the start of the training, which contains a fair amount of noise which can be quickly overfit, damaging the rest of the training.
+This issue can be fixed by increasing the confidence window $\zeta$ from 5 to 10, when we notice that the usual pattern of higher precision and lower recall for HCT compared with the baseline is restored.
+According to the results in Figure~\ref{fig:precison}, the use of this high-confidence set can improve precision by as much as 30\%, with an average recall reduction of around of 10\%.
+Also, Table~\ref{tab:ablation} shows that the high-confidence clean set from HCT can improve the classification results up to by around 2\%, compared with the DivideMix baseline~\cite{li2020dividemix}.